What are "free radicals"?

 - diabetes

-- Cancer prevention (Caution: Antioxidants should be avoided during chemotherapy/radiotherapy, as they can prevent the (in this case) desired cell death!
+- Cancer prevention (Note: Antioxidants should be avoided during chemo-/radiation therapy, as they can prevent the (in this case) desired cell death!)
 (1)

 (1) Antioxidants and cancer risk

-A five-year follow-up study conducted following the SU.VI.MAX study from France with 12,741 adults (primary prevention, placebo-controlled, double-blind, blood level monitoring) confirmed that the long-term administration of an antioxidant Complex in nutritional doses (vitamin C 120 mg/day, vitamin E 30 mg/day, beta-carotene 6 mg/day, selenium 100 mcg/day, zinc 20 mg/day) in persons with an insufficient supply of antioxidants in the form of of fruits and vegetables resulted in a 31% reduced risk of cancer and a 37% lower mortality rate (cf. https://pubmed.ncbi.nlm.nih.gov/20104528/ ).
+A following up on SU.VI.MAXA study from France involving 12,741 adults (primary prevention, placebo-controlled, double-blind, monitoring of blood levels), conducted over five years, confirmed that long-term administration of an antioxidant complex in nutritional doses (vitamin C 120 mg/day, vitamin E 30 mg/day, beta-carotene 6 mg/day, selenium 100 mcg/day, zinc 20 mg/day) resulted in a 31% reduction in the risk of cancer and a 37% reduction in mortality in individuals with an insufficient supply of antioxidants in the form of fruits and vegetables (see [reference]). https://pubmed.ncbi.nlm.nih.gov/20104528/ ).

 Oxidative stress damages sperm.
-The damage can be repaired by the body’s own antioxidant defense
+This damage can be counteracted by the body's own antioxidant defenses.

 (3) Antioxidants and dementia

-ß in turn leads to mitochondrial dysfunction and to an increase in ROS (cf. Leuner K et al.; mitochondrion derived ROS lead to inhanced amyloid-beta-formation; Antioxid Redox Signal 2012; 16; 1421-1433; “Conclusion: Several lines of evidence show that mitochondrion-derived ROS result in enhanced amyloidogenic amyloid precursor protein processing, and that Aβ itself leads to mitochondrial dysfunction and increased ROS levels.
+β in turn leads to mitochondrial dysfunction and an increase in ROS (cf. Leuner K et al.; mitochondrion derived ROS lead to enhanced amyloid-beta-formation; Antioxid Redox Signal 2012; 16; 1421-1433; “Conclusion: Several lines of evidence show that mitochondrion-derived ROS result in enhanced amyloidogenic amyloid precursor protein processing, and that Aβ itself leads to mitochondrial dysfunction and increased ROS levels.
 We propose that starting from mitochondrial dysfunction a vicious cycle is triggered that contributes to the pathogenesis of sporadic AD.”